nuxeo/nuxeo/ReadMe.md

 Each format (WordML / OpenOffice) has his own logic for defining merge fields.

-In the case of OpenOffice document, you can actually generate the full document since it used JODReports (that use Freemarker to render an ODT file).
+In the case of OpenOffice document, you can actually generate the full document since it uses JODReports (that use Freemarker to render an ODT file).

+# History

+This plugin is based on the DocX prototype done a long time ago here : http://hg.nuxeo.org/sandbox/nuxeo-platform-docx-templates/

 # Building